 In a new study, the researchers say the discard rate of kidneys is growing as an organ donation shortage continues.

-Dr. Sumit Mohan and Dr. S. Ali Husain, both from Columbia University Medical Center, reviewed data from deceased donors who had one kidney used and the other discarded between 2000 and 2015.
+Dr. Sumit Mohan and Dr. S. Ali Husain, both from Columbia University Medical Center,

 Based on information from 88,209 donors, they noticed that the discarded kidneys from the donated pairs typically had unappealing traits, but the transplanted kidneys that shared many of the same traits performed well after transplantation.